devbkhadka/laravel-apache-docker/README.md

  ```
    docker service logs --follow laravel_web
  ```
+* After necessary scripts are run you will see message like "Apache server is running ..., browser your project using 'localhost'".
+Now you can browse your project using localhost.

 ## SSH connect inside laravel_web service
 * Make sure docker container is running